mysterioustrousers/MYSForms/README.md

 [self.navigationController pushViewController:formViewController animated:YES];
 ```

-Second, the more popular approach, you can subclass `MYSFormViewController` like so:
+Second, the more robust approach, you can subclass `MYSFormViewController` like so:

 **MYSSignUpFormViewController.h**

 ```
 #import "MYSForms.h"

-@interface MYSSignUpFormViewController : MYSSlideFormViewController
+@interface MYSSignUpFormViewController : MYSFormViewController
 @end
 ```